The Tate conjecture for K3 surfaces in odd characteristic: Moduli of K3 surfaces

-We will have use for some definitions and results due to Vasiu and Zink~\cite{vasiu_zink}. \begin{defn} A $\Int_{(p)}$-scheme $X$ is \defnword{healthy regular} if it is regular, faithfully flat over $\Int_{(p)}$, and if, for every open sub-scheme $U\subset X$ containing $X_{\Rat}$ and all generic points of $X_{\Field_p}$, every abelian scheme over $U$ extends uniquely to an abelian scheme over $X$.
+A regular $\Int_{(p)}$-scheme $X$ is \defnword{healthy} if it is faithfully flat over $\Int_{(p)}$, and if, for every open sub-scheme $U\subset X$ containing $X_{\Rat}$ and all generic points of $X_{\Field_p}$, every abelian scheme over $U$ extends uniquely to an abelian scheme over $X$.
+It is \defnword{locally healthy} if, for every point $x\in X_{\Field_p}$ of co-dimension at least $2$, the complete local ring $\widehat{\Rg}_{X,x}$ is quasi-healthy. \end{defn}

-A local $\Int_{(p)}$-algebra $R$ with maximal ideal $\mx$ is \defnword{quasi-healthy regular} if it is regular, faithfully flat over $\Int_{(p)}$, and if every abelian scheme over $\Spec~R\backslash\{\mx\}$ extends uniquely to an abelian scheme over $\Spec~R$. \end{defn}